 Definition of Felony Battery

-In contrast to Aggravated Battery, the offense does not involve a conscious intent to cause the great bodily harm.
+Unlike Aggravated Battery, felony battery does not require the intent to cause great bodily harm.

 Required Proof

-To prove the crime of Felony Battery at trial, the State of Florida must establish the following two elements beyond a reasonable doubt:
+To prove the crime of Felony Battery, the prosecution must establish the following two elements beyond a reasonable doubt:

 1. The defendant intentionally touched or struck the alleged victim against the alleged victim’s will; and